 |Selenium||37.5 mcg||21.9 mcg|

 Both fish contain a wide variety of similar nutrients.
-Cod contains more of some nutrients while Alaska pollock contains more of others.
-Therefore, is Alaska Pollock healthier than cod?
+Cod contains more of some nutrients while pollock contains more of others.
+Therefore, let’s examine if one is healthier.

 Cod is healthier than Alaska Pollock due to its larger percentage of protein and minerals.
-Cod also contains less cholesterol and saturated fat.
-Cod provides a higher percentage of thiamin, iron, niacin, folate, potassium, phosphorus, calcium, zinc and selenium than Alaska Pollock.
+It also contains less cholesterol and saturated fat.
+Cod provides a higher percentage of thiamin, iron, niacin, folate, potassium, phosphorus, calcium, zinc and selenium.

 Alaska Pollock is no slouch and contains a large number of nutrients as well.
-Alaska Pollock provides more omega-3 fatty acids, B6, B12, riboflavin, B5 and magnesium.
+It provides more omega-3 fatty acids, B6, B12, riboflavin, B5 and magnesium.
 How do these nutrients benefit health?
 The next section of this article explains how.

 I wrote an article which compared Atlantic Pollock which has a different amount of nutrients.
 Check out that article, Atlantic Pollock vs Cod: Is One Better?
 Let’s Compare.